IBMStreams/sample.edge-rolling-average/README.md

   - An additional message will indicate the full path to the Docker image for the application.
   - The image name that this sample produces is:  "edge-sensorrollingaverage:streamsx".

-### All of the instructions to this point are not affected by the choice of deployment methods.
-However, they will now diverge.
-To keep the instructions simpler, there be a separate set of instructions for each deployment method.
+### All of the instructions to this point are independent of the choice of deployment methods.
+However, the instructions will now diverge.
+To keep the instructions simpler, there is a separate set of instructions for each deployment method.

 ### Deploying an Edge application using CP4D